premAI-io/dev-portal/docs/prem-app/installation/install-aws-ec2.md

 6. **Configure Security Group**:
     - Choose “Create a new security group”.
     - You will see that by default SSH port 22 is open.
-    - Click on the `Add Rule` button to add more rules.
-        - For HTTP: Choose HTTP from the dropdown and it will automatically populate the port range as `80`.
-        - For HTTPS: Choose HTTPS from the dropdown and it will automatically populate the port range as `443`.
-        - For port 8000: Choose `Custom TCP Rule` from the dropdown, type `8000` in the port range box, and choose 'Anywhere' (or a specific IP or range) in the source box.
+    - Select both HTTP (:80) and HTTPS (:443) from the list.

 Remember: Be cautious when opening ports to 'Anywhere' as it exposes those ports to the entire internet.
 Consider tightening security by only allowing specific IPs or IP ranges.

 7. **Review and Launch**:
     - Review your settings to ensure everything is correct.